Barry 10k 2018 | BARRY, WALES

 All runners who have been accepted into the race will be sent a race pack by post which will include important race information, race number and timing chip.
 This will arrive around 1-2 weeks before the race.

 I have entered but am unable to take part, can I get a refund or give my place to a friend?

 You are entitled to a refund within the first two weeks of signing up (the cooling off period).
 After this time, we are unable to give refunds or defer entries until next year’s race.
-You can transfer your place to a friend up until Monday 19th June 2018.
+You can transfer your place to a friend up until midnight on 8th July 2019.
 There is a £5.80 administration charge for this service which needs to be arranged through the online Active system.

 The cooling off period does not apply in the final two weeks before entries close in July, as race packs will be put into production instantly to ensure you receive them in good time before the event – so please only enter if you are sure you are able to take part at this stage.

 Please note: Never swap your race number with any other runner as this could cause problems for our medical teams and results service.
 If race organisers become aware of anyone who swaps their race number they will be disqualified and reported to British Athletics.

 The Affiliate Athlete category is for those registered with an athletics club – membership numbers must be stated during registration.
 The General Entry category is for those who are not registered with an athletics club.
 The Welsh Athletics category is for those who are registered with a Welsh athletics club.
 You will need to provide an up-to-date membership number upon entry so please have this handy and ensure that your club membership is up-to-date.

 How do I make changes to my registration?

 Changes to your entry can be made by logging into your account at https://myevents.active.com/.
 This link is also included in your confirmation email.

 Race packs are sent out 1-2 weeks prior to the event